Building and fire safety glossary

 The external wall system is often referred to as the EWS.

 This is the combination of materials used to make up the outer layer of your building.
-It can include blockwork (bricks), cladding, metal frames (including those that support cladding), render and balconies.
+It can include blockwork (bricks), cladding, metal frames (including those that support cladding), render and insulation.

 Freeholder

-For most L&Q Homes the responsible freeholder is L&Q. However, in some of our blocks, we are only the managing agent or the head leaseholder, and another organisation is the responsible freeholder.
+For most L&Q homes the responsible freeholder is L&Q. However, in some of our blocks, we are only the managing agent or the head leaseholder and another organisation is the freeholder with responsibility for the buildings structure and external wall.

-HPL, or High-Pressure Laminate, is another type of cladding used on many buildings.
+HPL, or High-Pressure Laminate, is a type of cladding used on many buildings.

 Our inspection programme will prioritise buildings that have significant amounts of HPL cladding.